Category: London

 55 Level Crossings: That’s 55 official opportunities to sit in your car, sigh deeply, and contemplate your life choices.
 Consider it a city-wide, mandatory mindfulness exercise.

-21 Bridges & 12 Underpasses: Let’s talk about two recent improvements, since they are both near large urban train yards, each with many slow-moving freight trains.
+21 Bridges Over Railroads & 12 Under Them: Let’s talk about two recent improvements, since they are both near large urban train yards, each with many slow-moving freight trains.

 • The Adelaide Street underpass project eliminated 25 to 43 instances of train delays per day.
 It may have cost the city a cool $88 million, $29 million higher than expected, but who doesn’t love a good budget surprise, right?